Michaelangel007/apple2_hgr_font_tutorial/README.md

 The lessons?

 * Verify our assumptions and Profile!
-* Even though we "failed" _this_ time, we shouldn't be afraid to experiment with "out-the-box" thinking using the 6502 instructions; sometimes there are clear "wins".
-It isn't always exactly clear if we should optimize to minimize space (with the potential to run slower) or to optimize for higher performance (at the cost of more code.)
+* Even though we "failed" _this_ time, we shouldn't be afraid to experiment with "out-the-box" thinking using the 6502 instructions; sometimes there are clear "wins" but you won't know unless you try!
+Also, it isn't always obvious if we should optimize to minimize space (with the potential to run slower) or to optimize for higher performance (at the cost of more code.)
+The "proper" solutiond depends on the context of your needs.
+With 8-bit CPU's we tend to focus on `code density` -- cram as much code in as little space as possible.
+Graphics / Rendering unfortunately "needs" to run as fast as possible so this means unrolling loops, etc., to run "flat out" even though we lose valuable memory.

 We'll briefly touch upon this topic of optimization again with `bit-shifts` and `memcpy()`.